Young X-Men: Final Genesis (Issues 1–5)

 Blindfold has a vision of a team of X-Men facing off against a deadly old foe of the X-Men, Donald Pierce, former member of the Hellfire Club.
-After one of the members is murdered in the ensuing battle, she wakes up violently from the nightmarish dream.
-Elsewhere, Cyclops is seen across the world, recruiting, several teenaged mutants such as Eric Gitter, and former students like Sooraya Qadir (Dust), Nicholas Gleason (Wolf Cub); and Santo Vaccarro (Rockslide).
-Santo, however, refuses to join unless Scott accepts Ruth Aldine (Blindfold) whom Scott had originally planned not to recruit, to be on the team as well.
+Elsewhere, Cyclops is seen across the world, recruiting several teenaged mutants such as Eric Gitter, and former students like Sooraya Qadir (Dust), Nicholas Gleason (Wolf Cub); and Santo Vaccarro (Rockslide).
+Santo refuses to join unless Scott accepts Ruth Aldine (Blindfold) whom Scott had originally planned not to recruit, to be on the team as well.

 After assembling the Young X-Men in the Danger Cave, he gives them their costumes, which have the appearance of the standard yellow and black training uniforms.
 He lectures them that he is reforming the X-Men, beginning with perhaps the last generation of mutants.
 Their first mission is to take down what he claims is the new incarnation of the Brotherhood of Mutants, under the control of Sunspot (who is now Lord Imperial of the Hellfire Club) and is accompanied by his friends and former teammates, Cannonball, Magma, and Danielle Moonstar.

 After they fail in training sessions against Brotherhood simulacra, Cyclops decides to send them after Moonstar and Magma in small teams, each with a specific target.
 When surprise-attacked by Dust, Rockslide and Wolf Cub in Los Angeles, Magma responds violently by destroying their Blackbird.
 In the Colorado Rockies, Moonstar proves herself superior to the young mutants Blindfold and Ink despite her lack of powers.
 However, she is taken down by an unseen force that Blindfold seems to know.
 Carrying the unconscious Moonstar back to their Blackbird, Ink asks Blindfold how her powers work.
 After she is done explaining, Ink immediately knocks her unconscious.
 Ink then delivers the unconscious Blindfold to a mysterious man in the shadows who happens to be Donald Pierce.
 When questioned about why they aren't dead, Ink explains that he is a mercenary not a killer.

 Rockslide, Wolf Cub, and Dust recover from their crash and attack Magma.
 Magma, though unprepared, is much more experienced.
 She turns Dust into glass, sends Wolf Cub packing, and turns Rockslide into a pile of rocks.
 Distracted by Rockslide, who reforms, she is eviscerated by Wolf Cub, knocking her out but leaving Wolf Cub with a nasty burn.